iamclint/Zeal/README.md

 Note that some features, such as level recognition, are not currently supported with external data.

-The external map files must be placed in a `map_files` directory in the root everquest directory with zones named to match their short names (ie `map_files/commons.txt` contains the data for West Commonlands).
+The external map files must be placed in a `map_files` directory in the root directory with zones named to match their short names (ie `map_files/commons.txt` contains the data for West Commonlands).
 If that short name file is present, it will also look for an optional `_1.txt` file (ie `map_files/commons_1.txt`) and parse it if present.
 Most Brewall map files with POIs can